theochem/horton/doc/download_and_install_linux.rst

 Disclaimer
 ==========

 Horton is mainly developed and tested on Linux systems.
-If you run any other operating system, some of the instructions below may not work.
+If you run OS X, please follow the instructions for Mac OS X.  If you run any other operating system, some of the instructions below may not work.

 Download the code